leptos-community/meetups/meeting_02_agenda__Feb24_2024.md

 The community can gather on the Leptos Discord's 'Stage' for a YouTube Watch Party and ask questions + interact with the speakers on-air via Discord, YouTube, Twitch, or X.

+If you haven't joined the Leptos Discord yet, [here is your invite](https://discord.gg/x8NhWWYTV2)!

 ### Live-Stream Agenda